 Every afternoon for the last many days, my first-grader has disappeared into her room.
 I’m on the phone! she yells if we try to enter.
 She is on my phone, on Facetime with her friends.
 Like she’s 6 going on 16.

 My kid has never before been allowed to even touch my phone — yes, I am that parent — but here we are, in the midst of a pandemic.
-Like everyone else, she’s stuck in the apartment — but she is an only child, and that means no one to play with but her old parents for the foreseeable future.
+Like everyone else, she’s stuck in the apartment — but she is an only child, and that means she’s had no one to play with but her old parents for over six months.
+And same goes for the foreseeable future.